karanamrahul/ENPM808X_Valgrind_Exercise/readme.md

 1. Set breakpoint in source file (i.e. double click in the left margin on the line you want the program to break).

-2. In Eclipse, right click on the boilerplate-eclipse in Project Explorer, select Debug As -> Local C/C++ Application, choose the binaries to run (e.g. shell-app).
+2. In Eclipse, right click on the ENPM808X_Valgrind_Exercise in Project Explorer, select Debug As -> Local C/C++ Application, choose the binaries to run (e.g. shell-app).

 3. If prompt to "Confirm Perspective Switch", select yes.